ottotsuma/Melvor-Classes-Species/README.md

 * renamed the Slow_Time to Slow_Times

 ### 1.6.5
-* added the ability to see the next available teacher in a locked state; like in Woodcutting and Mining
+* added the ability to see the next available single_species in a locked state; like in Woodcutting and Mining

 ### 1.6.4
 * workaround game bugs with completion log not correctly displaying for custom skills

 ### 1.6.3
 * fixed concert pass halves dropping more often then intended
-* adjusted the Classes pet, Dragon, to provide a flat -0.15s Classes Interval from -1% Classes Interval
+* adjusted the Profile pet, Dragon, to provide a flat -0.15s Profile Interval from -1% Profile Interval

 ### 1.6.2
 * fixed message when the concert pass runs out to be more context specific